-The first day of the Oman in Focus tour was quite intensive.
+The first day of the Oman photography tour was quite intensive.
 However, I think the second day was even more so.
-It was on this day we got deep into the heart of the Omani mountains and to the impressive stretches of rugged peaks and riverbed roads.
+It was on this day we got deep into the heart of the Oman mountains and to the impressive stretches of rugged peaks and riverbed roads.
 The day started with a visit to a village with a bee colony and a friendly goat.
 The day ended with one of the best views for sunset one could ever wish for.

 Anyways, the mix of real Omani life, and the events put on in Oman for tourists is actually quite nice.
 I don’t feel like I’m wandering a fake world as I did in Hoi An, Vietnam.
 For the most part, what I’ve seen in Oman is authentic and beautiful, and I hope that’s what I’ve managed to capture in these photos.